banner

 4. Vulnerability Matching: Search for corresponding asset CVE numbers and exploitation methods on vulners.com

-5. Threat Validation: Use greynoise or pulsedive to identify whether there are any attack behaviors or IOC tags
+5. Threat Verification: Use greynoise or pulsedive to identify whether there are any attack behaviors or IOC markers

 6. Website Analysis: Conduct visual analysis of target site behavior through urlscan.io